SpookedDoor/Andrew-Discord-Bot/README.md

 But if you were to use it for other projects, I'd recommend you credit both me; SpookedDoor as well as Dragonary (especially him.
 Without him, the project would be pretty barebones.)

+For even more help, refer to the [wiki page](https://github.com/SpookedDoor/Andrew-Discord-Bot/wiki).

 ![blud](https://github.com/user-attachments/assets/98b63b14-01c4-41bc-956e-e5fcb5a00455)